CanInBad/BDCC_wiki/User's-troubleshooting.md

 Inside main menu, click options.
 Find the Debug section.
 Click on the square until it is checked, then Save & close.

 > [!NOTE]
->It is **NOT recommended** to turn on debugging menu on your first run, if you need genuine help with gameplay, please follow the last section.
+> It is **NOT recommended** to turn on debugging menu on your first run, if you need genuine help with gameplay, please follow the last question.

-### My game CRASHES when loading into main menu
+### My game CRASHES/force close when loading into main menu

 This might be Android only issue since it's necessary to tap on the screen for preventing the phone to go to sleep.
 And since you're tapping on the screen while it is technically not responding, Android will ask user to stop the game.